Garima-sharma814/Snake-Water-Gun/CONTRIBUTING.md

 - Any modifications are heartly welcomed.
-- Any seem any mistake or something missing can add it.
+- Anyone find any mistake or something missing can add it.